Roberto González Nieves

-González previously served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 1988 to 1995, and as bishop of the Diocese of Corpus Christi in Texas from 1997 to 1999 after two years as coadjutor.
-He devoted his first decade as a priest to pastoral work in the Bronx borough of New York City.
+González previously served as an auxiliary bishop of the Archdiocese of Boston from 1988 to 1995, and as Bishop of Corpus Christi from 1997 to 1999 after two years as coadjutor.
+He spent his first decade as a priest serving parishes in the Bronx, New York City.

 Biography

 Early life and education

 Roberto González was born in Elizabeth, New Jersey, on June 2, 1950, to Puerto Rican parents.
 His father was a graduate of Seton Hall.
 He moved with his family to San Juan and grew up in a parish staffed by Franciscans.
 He has described himself as "a child of the Puerto Rican diaspora, my emotional and primary homeland".
 From 1957 to 1964 he attended Academia Santa Monica in Santurce, a district of San Juan, and then began his priestly formation at St. Joseph Seraphic Minor Seminary in Callicoon, New York, from 1964 to 1968.
 He graduated from Siena College in Loudonville, New York, in 1973 with a B.A. in English.

 González was accepted as a candidate for the Franciscans at Christ House in Lafayette, New Jersey, in 1970 and he entered the novitiate of the Order at St. Francis Friary in Brookline, Massachusetts, in 1971.
 González professed his first vows on 25 August 1974 and his solemn vows on 21 August 1976.

 González earned a Master of Sacred Theology degree in 1977 from the Washington Theological Coalition in Silver Spring, Maryland.
 He earned a master's degree in 1978 and then his doctorate in 1984, both in sociology, at Fordham University in New York City.
-His these was Ecological, Ethnic and Cultural Factors of Church Practice in an Urban Roman Catholic Church.
+His thesis was Ecological, Ethnic and Cultural Factors of Church Practice in an Urban Roman Catholic Church.